CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/lcm.md

 ### Syntax

-Two forms of this command are available; one for Cumulus Linux and the other for NetQ.
+Two forms of this command are available: one for Cumulus Linux and the other for NetQ.

 ```
 netq lcm add